 EFFECTIVE REVISION DATE NUMBER DESCRIPTION 11/14/2006 00 New Site Profile for Clarksville Base Weapons Storage Area and Modification Center with Supplementary Guidance for Medina.
 First approved issue.
 Incorporated responses to internal formal review comments.
 Added sections 5.2.2 and 6.5 covering guidance for 1966-67 after operations had ceased.
-Changes made in response to NIOSH formal review comments including: use of "favorable to claimants" throughout; removal of HT-to-HTO conversion factor for all sections dealing with tritium; Sections 4.0 and 5.1.1 - use of Pantex 1989 accident doses as surrogate for Clarksville tritium release accident; Section 5 - clarification of operation years and postoperative years, also added to Glossary; Section 5.2.1 - revised DU intakes during weapons disassembly to include room ventilation and 8-hr shift; Section 5.3 - added DU intake from burning contaminated HE; Section 5.3 - added DU intake from alpha contamination on capsules or pits; Section 6.1 - added description of roles of SNL, AEC, and military personnel; Section 6.4 - clarified that the dose rate from Pu metal is sum of photons and neutrons; Section A1.1 - added to description of Medina site and operation; Section A3.2.2 - clarified dates soil samples were taken; Section A5.0 - enhanced the description of the radiography source incident.
+Changes made in response to NIOSH formal review comments including: use of "favorable to claimants" throughout; removal of HT-to-HTO conversion factor for all sections dealing with tritium; Sections 4.0 and 5.1.1 - use of Pantex 1989 accident doses as surrogate for Clarksville tritium release accident; Section 5 - clarification of operation years and postoperative years, also added to Glossary; Section 5.2.1 - revised DU intakes during weapons disassembly to include room ventilation and 8-hr shift; Section 5.2.3 - added DU intake from burning contaminated HE; Section 5.3 - added intake from alpha contamination on capsules or pits; Section 6.1 - added description of roles of SNL, AEC, and military personnel; Section 6.4 - clarified that the dose rate from Pu metal is sum of photons and neutrons; Section A1.1 - added to description of Medina site and operation; Section A3.2.2 - clarified dates soil samples were taken; Section A5.0 - enhanced the description of the radiography source incident.
 There is an increase in assigned dose and a PER is required.
 Training required: As determined by the Task Manager.
 Initiated by Donald E. Bihl.
 10/05/2012 01 Revision initiated to incorporate Special Exposure Cohort (SEC) Petitions SEC-00202 and SEC-00203.
 Added Section 1.3 to incorporate the SEC class definition.
 Revised Section 5.0 and deleted subsections in accordance with dose reconstruction limitations per SEC-00202.
 Added Section A.1 to incorporate the SEC class definition.
 Revised Section A.4 in accordance with dose reconstruction limitations per SEC-00203.
-Incorporates formal internal and NIOSH review comments.
-Constitutes a total rewrite of the document.
-Training required: As determined by the Objective Manager.
-Initiated by Dale D. Thomas.
-04/08/2013 02 Revision initiated to clarify guidance for assigning external dose in Section A.6 and Table A-1.
-Updated Section 1.0 text.
-Incorporates formal internal and NIOSH review comments.
-Training required: As determined by the Objective Manager.
-Initiated by Dale D. Thomas.
-01/04/2017 03 Revision initiated to update external dose reconstruction guidance due to revisions in ORAUT-TKBS-0013-6, Pantex Plant - Occupational External Dose .
-Revised Sections 6.2, 6.2.1, 6.2.2.2, 6.2.5.1, 6.3, 6.3.1, 6.3.2 and added Attachment B. Updated Table B- 1 to incorporate values from Tables A-1 through A-3, Pantex Plant - Occupational External Dose Technical Basis Document (ORAUT- TKBS-0013-6, Rev. 03), and updated references.
 Incorporates formal internal and NIOSH review comments.
 Constitutes a total rewrite of the document.
 Training required: As determined by the Objective Manager.
 Initiated by Dale D. Thomas.